 Biking and Walking in Italian Cities

-- Many historic centres are partially pedestrianised.
+- Many historic centres are partially or fully pedestrianised — often making walking faster than any vehicle.

 FlixBus: When Budget Matters More Than Speed